vkhitrin/jiav-backend-ansible/README.md

 # jiav-backend-ansible

-## General
+> [!WARNING]
+> This backend is risky since it allows users to execute arbitrary commands, and use it at your own risk.

+> [!NOTE]
+> This package does not install Ansible itself;

 An Ansible backend for [jiav](https://github.com/vkhitrin/jiav).
-**This package does not install Ansible itself; please ensure it is in your system/virtual environment.**

-**This backend is risky since it allows users to execute arbitrary commands, and use it at your own risk**.

 ## Documentation